wp-plugins/scroll-triggered-boxes/readme.txt

 **More information**

-Check out more useful [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by [Danny van Kooten](http://dannyvankooten.com/).
+Check out more information about the [Scroll Triggered Boxes plugin for WordPress](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/) or have a look at the other [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by [Danny van Kooten](http://dannyvankooten.com/).

 == Frequently Asked Questions ==